-Project: Transportation Services for the Mentally Retarded Co-Principal Investigators: C. Shane Davies, Geography, and John Carley, Austin State School Sponsor: Council for Advanced Transportation Studies Completion: Fall 1974 Funding: \$1,500 mentally retarded has been seriously challenged, if not replaced, by the principle of normalization.
+Within the past three years, the traditional concept of habitation for the mentally retarded has been seriously challenged, if not replaced, by the principle of normalization.
 In implementing the principle of normalization, representatives from the Texas Department of Mental Health and Mental Retardation in cooperation with parents and representatives from all agencies serving the mentally retarded in Travis County, conducted a survey to determine the services required to meet the needs of the mentally retarded.
 This committee, as a result of this effort, endorsed transportation as the priority service due to its interrelatedness with all other proposed and existing services.